NASA again postpones historic Ingenuity helicopter flight on Mars

 “During a high-speed spin test of the rotors on Friday, the command sequence controlling the test ended early due to a ‘watchdog’ timer expiration”, according to NASA.
 The timer was designed to stop the operation if it detects issues.

-The glitch occurred when the copter tried switching from pre-flight mode to flight mode.
+The glitch occurred when the copter tried switching from preflight mode to flight mode.
 NASA said a software update is necessary to address the issue.
 The agency now has to develop, test and upload new software onto flight controllers.
 Then it has to reboot Ingenuity to move forward with its mission.

 The software trouble postponed what is supposed to be only a brief flight.
 The plan was for Ingenuity to take off, hover for about 30 seconds, then safely land in place.
 It’s an easy accomplishment for drones on Earth, but a challenging feat on the Red Planet 300 million miles away.